 We have lots more plain English analysis of Alun Cairns’s voting record on issues like health, welfare, taxation and more.
 Visit Alun Cairns’s full vote analysis page for more.

-Alun Cairns never rebelled against their party in this parliament
+Alun Cairns has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Vale of Glamorgan

 Entered the House of Commons on 6 May 2010 — General election

 - Culture Media and Sport

 - Work and Pensions

 - Departmental Consultants